A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Discussion

+Our results open also several avenues for future research.
+For example, although Bayesian estimation and inference for the covariance matrix $\bSigma$ goes beyond the scope of this article, as mentioned in Sections \ref{sec.1} and \ref{sec.3.1}, the availability of a closed-form expression for the marginal likelihood in Corollary \ref{cor2} motivates promising advances in point estimation and full Bayesian inference also on $\bSigma$, which deserve further exploration.
 The results in this article can be also included in more complex formulations.
-For instance, the sequential representation in model \eqref{eq5} has been used also within Bayesian nonparametric hierarchical models for density regression based on probit stick-breaking process \citep{rodrig_2011}.
-Our results could be useful in such settings to improve the computational performance and the theoretical treatment of predictor--dependent Bayesian nonparametric mixture models.
-Also extensions of our results to classification via Gaussian processes \citep{ras_2006,girolami2006} are straightforward.
-Finally, it would be interesting to exploit methods in \citet{genton2018} to identify suitable blocks of augmented data in a more data--driven way, which can be applied to perform highly accurate variational inference not only in multinomial but also in binary probit regression.
+For instance, the sequential probit in~\eqref{eq5} has been used within Bayesian nonparametric models for density regression based on probit stick-breaking process \citep{rodrig_2011}.
+Our findings could be useful in such settings to improve the computational performance and the theoretical treatment of predictor-dependent Bayesian nonparametric mixture models.
+Also extensions of our results to classification via Gaussian processes \citep{ras_2006,girolami2006,cao2020scalable} and state-space models \citep{fasano2021closed} are straightforward.
+Finally, it would be also interesting to exploit the strategies in \citet{genton2018}, \citet{cao2019} and \citet{cao2021exploiting} to identify suitable blocks of augmented data in a more data-driven way, which can be applied to perform accurate variational inference not only in multinomial but also in binary probit regression.
+Similarly, exploring other strategies for sampling from multivariate truncated normals, such as the sequential Monte Carlo method in \citet{moffa2014sequential}, could further increase the impact of our findings.